milouk/Andrumbrella/README.md

 # Andrumbrella
-A simple Android Application that tells the weather
+A simple Android Application that tells the weather.